ory/docs/docs/hydra/sdk/api.md

 }
 ```

-_Contains information about an ongoing logout request._
+_LogoutRequest Contains information about an ongoing logout request._

 #### Properties